Edit your budget

 What happens if you change your budget

-- If you increase your budget in the middle of a billing period, the maximum amount that you'll be charged for the month will also change:
+If you increase your budget in the middle of a billing period, the maximum amount that you'll be charged for that month will be:

 Here are a few things to bear in mind when setting your budget for multiple ads or locations: